2019 Autumn Tour of Japan - Classic Route

 Nagoya may be Japan’s manufacturing heartland, but there is plenty of cultural history here too.
 Right in the middle of the cit (visible from our hotel). is Nagoya's Castle and this morning we will take the time understand what part it played in history.

-A different side of Nagoya is the Tokugawa Gardens, right next to the Tokugawa Art Museum.
-The Japanese style Shirotori gardens is worth a visit too.
+On the other hand, you may care to see the totally opposite side of Nagoya and visit the Tokugawa Gardens, right next to the Tokugawa Art Museum.
+The Japanese style Shirotori gardens are well worth a visit.

 Day 9: Hakone